We are the “data controller” of the information you provide to us and are a UK registered company under 9724448

 In certain circumstances, once we have deleted or anonymised your data, we may need to retain parts of it (for example your email address) in order to comply with our obligations under GDPR or other legislation, or for fraud detection purposes.
-However if you have any question with regards to what we hold please refer to the next section.
+However, if you have any questions with regards to what we hold please refer to the next section.

 7. Data subject’s rights